 Workplace Futures

-Workplace Futures & Nowness
+Workplace Futures & Nowness.

-“Outside of work (your) people are learning in connected ways.” — @MichelleOckers Yes, we do: https://rotanaty.com/2015/10/26/in-an-age-of-collective-learning— @rotanarotana
+“Outside of work (your) people are learning in connected ways.” — @MichelleOckers

-Do we see the emergence of collective digital art experiences?
-I wonder as I have been immersed in some of them lately.
+I wonder, because I have been immersed in some of them recently.

 I had a similar collective digital art experience at the ‘Atelier des Lumières’ exhibition ‘Gustav Klimt’ in Paris, France.

-What is interesting to me is not so much the new digital art life place itself as it is just a big empty building to welcome visitors massively.
-The collective experience with crowds of people in the dark and lights is much more intriguing and beautiful, becoming part of the digital artefacts based on Klimt’s artful masterpieces and other artists.
-Digital artefacts were projected on the walls of the building.
+The collective experience with crowds of people in the dark and in the light is much more interesting and beautiful, becoming part of the digital artefacts based on the artistic masterpieces of Klimt and other artists.

 Bringing Your Own Workplace